 Preventing Costly PRRS Outbreaks

-The pandemic Porcine Reproductive and Respiratory Syndrome Virus (PRRSV) was first recognized in the United States in the late 1980s.
-Despite more than 25 years of intensive research and efforts to combat the virus, it remains a significant threat to sow farms in the U.S. and abroad.
+The pathogen Porcine Reproductive and Respiratory Syndrome Virus (PRRSV) was first recognized in the United States in the late 1980s.
+Despite more than 25 years of intensive research and efforts to combat the virus, it remains a significant threat to swine farms in the U.S. and abroad.
 While productivity losses resulting from the impact of the disease on growing herds have been reduced over the past decade, this progress is offset by significantly increased losses in breeding herds.

 Extensive Studies Show:

 The annual cost of productivity losses due to PRRSV in the U.S. national breeding and growing pig herds is